-Tips, tricks, and how to do AWESOME in Marketing, PR, and in Your Career
+Tips, Tricks, and How to Do AWESOME in Your Career

 As a former student, I know how important internships are to majority of students.
 It’s not only going to help you learn more about the industry of your field but that one experience of an internship can help boost you up to a future job.
 Getting internships, to be honest, can be quite a challenge and in fact, one summer during college, I have gone through 5(!!!) internship interviews for two months of the summer.
 Most of these internships were paid positions except for one and for some, I haven’t heard back from.

 Anyways, if you’re looking for an internship and want to begin your search, first consider if you want an unpaid one or a paid internship.
 You might end up limiting your choices or being open to both options.
 Below are pros and cons of what an unpaid or a paid internship has: